cpressey/Ahead-of-Time-eval/README.md

 #### Footnote 6

-We will ignore the fact that the notion of shipping builds directly to individual customers comes across as terribly antiquated in the modern, Cloud-polluted software delivery paradigm prevalent at the time of writing.
+Never mind how terribly antiquated delivering software directly to an individual customer sounds in this modern, Cloud-polluted world of ours.
+Actually, it still does happen in some of the more arid corners of the industry.

 #### Footnote 7